BCIT-203/COMM-2216-User-Documentation-Assignment/docs/1-install.md

 ### Common Issues and Solutions

 1. **Git Command Not Found:**
-   - **Solution:** Ensure that Git was added to your system's `PATH` during installation.
+   - **Solution:** Ensure that Git was added to your system’s `PATH` during installation.
 Re-run the installation and check the options to add Git to your system’s `PATH`.

 2. **Permission Denied When Pushing to Remote:**
    - **Solution:** Ensure you have the correct SSH keys set up for remote repositories, or authenticate with your username/password if using HTTPS.